 But when a single UI is out of place or broken, what happens to your user journey?
 How does it make them feel?
 And will that feeling make them complete the task at hand, or will they abandon their mission?

 Understanding that the difference between UI and UX is important, but it’s more important that you understand how these elements work together: every user will have to use your UI to accomplish the task at hand.
 How they feel while using your UI is critical to whether or not they’re successful, and whether they’re willing to come back for more.

-The post Supercharge Your Test Strategies with Proven UX Methods appeared first on Brooks Bell.
+The post Design with a Punch: Comic Books and the Difference Between UX & UI appeared first on Brooks Bell.